 6. Lighthouse Beach Park (East End)

-In what turned into a surprising favorite, the Lighthouse Beach is the closer of the two public beaches to Periwinkle Park at just two easy-peasy miles.
+In what turned into a surprising favorite, the Lighthouse Beach is the closer of the two public beaches to Periwinkle Park Campground at just two easy-peasy miles.
 Bring along a few camp chairs, a beach blanket, and some snacks and tuck yourself back into the shade of the sea grape trees for a beautiful afternoon shelling and playing in the San Carlos Bay waters.
 If you happen to be there during the winter months, you might even be treated to a visit from the wintering bottlenose dolphins fishing just off shore.

 7. Bowman's Beach (West End)

-Like most of the beaches on Sanibel, Bowman's Beach at the west end of Sanibel is best enjoyed in our never-to-be-humble opinion either early in the day and at low-tide for the best shelling, or late in the day for a magnificent sunset.
+Like most of the beaches on Sanibel Island, Bowman's Beach at the west end of Sanibel is best enjoyed in our never-to-be-humble opinion either early in the day and at low-tide for the best shelling, or late in the day for a magnificent sunset.
 If you go mid-day expect large crowds (think Jersey Shore or Myrtle Beach) within 100 yards of the access points.

-While it's a longer trek from Periwinkle park, we'd still highly suggest riding your bikes and planning stops along the way at J.N.
+While it's a longer trek from Periwinkle Park Campground, we'd still highly suggest riding your bikes and planning stops along the way at J.N.
 Ding Darling National Wildlife Refuge or the National Shell Museum.
 Plus you'll have ample opportunity to experience some roadside wildlife attractions like gopher tortoises and various lizards that wander out of the bordering refuge, but watch for ant hills if you stop on the side of the bike path.

 No credit cards, dogs, or campfires.
 Clean bathrooms.
 12 tent sites are non electric, 28 with electric.
 On site ice and laundry reasonably priced.
 Rent bikes for easy access to shopping, restaurants, and beaches.